 The job of an external agency is not to replace the internal marketing team.
 However, marketers are often apprehensive about partnering with an external team due to the fear of the agency outperforming them.
 This is certainly not the objective of an external agency and is rarely the outcome.

-External teams are put in place to help ensure that internal teams are operating at peak efficiency, and this offers a number of benefits to both the creative team and the media buying team.
+External teams are put in place to help ensure that internal teams are operating at peak efficiency.
+As a result, this offers a number of benefits to both the creative team and the media buying team.

 Benefits for the Creative Team

-This also benefits internal teams by allowing them to efficiently share the lessons of what has worked and what has failed, which prevents them from making the same mistakes and wasting money.
+This also benefits internal teams.
+It allows them to efficiently share the lessons of what has worked and what has failed.
+Consequently, this prevents them from making the same mistakes and wasting money.
 Both teams work closely in tandem to form a cohesive whole.

 Benefits for the Media Buying Team